What is Heima (HEI)?

 TLDR

-Heima (HEI) is the native utility token powering the Heima Network, a chain abstraction protocol designed to make seamless, gasless cross-chain interactions feel like using a single blockchain.
+Heima (HEI) is the native utility token of the Heima Network, a chain abstraction protocol designed to make interacting across multiple blockchains as seamless as using a single network.

 Deep Dive

-Heima Network is a chain abstraction protocol built to eliminate the friction of today's fragmented multi-chain ecosystem (Heima Docs).
-Its core value proposition is enabling a unified experience: users can manage assets and interact with decentralized applications (dApps) across supported blockchains using one omni-account, without manually bridging or holding native gas tokens for each chain.
-Think of it as an intelligent coordinator that executes a user's intent—like a cross-chain trade—seamlessly in the background.
+Heima Network is a chain abstraction protocol built to eliminate the fragmentation of the multi-chain ecosystem.
+Its core value is letting users manage assets and execute transactions across supported blockchains without manually bridging, switching wallets, or holding native gas tokens.
+Users simply express an "intent" (like swapping a token), and Heima's infrastructure coordinates the complex cross-chain execution behind the scenes.

 Conclusion